greensopinion/fit_tool/README.md

 In this next example we read a file by using Dart [streams](https://dart.dev/tutorials/language/streams) which can be a very powerful way to process FIT data.
-In the following example we open a FIT file as a byte stream and then transform this stream to a message stream using the provided `FITDecoder`.
+In the following example we open a FIT file as a byte stream and then transform this stream to a message stream using the provided `FitDecoder`.

 ```dart
 import 'dart:io';